-Carré Saint-Laurent is a major development that will bring new life to one of Montreal’s most famous intersections, the iconic corner of Saint-Laurent and Sainte-Catherine.
+Carré Saint-Laurent is a major development that bring new life to one of Montreal’s most famous intersections, the iconic corner of Saint-Laurent and Sainte-Catherine.

 Picture / Carré Saint-Laurent Building

-The Carré Saint-Laurent will occupy the entire area between Rue Saint-Catherine to the north, Monument-National theatre to the south, Boulevard Saint-Laurent to the east and Rue Clark to the west.
+The Carré Saint-Laurent occupy the entire area between Rue Saint-Catherine to the north, Monument-National theatre to the south, Boulevard Saint-Laurent to the east and Rue Clark to the west.